 The confidence came with small steps but could also quickly fall away again.
 Fortunately, over time, I got better and better at it.
 I especially learned that if I was doing well, I would inhibit my behavior as much as possible.

 So that a buffer was created, and I could replenish my energy.

 What is positive?

-In the end you come closer to yourself.
-You become more in balance and that feels very familiar and nice.
+I finally came closer to myself.
+I became more balanced and that feels very familiar and nice.

-Why does a burnout take so long?
-Because you are learning.
-Learning to listen to yourself and act accordingly is quite difficult.
-You are entering new territory!
-You are learning new skills.
+Why does a burn-out take so long?
+Because I was learning.
+Learning to listen to myself and act on it was quite difficult for me.
+I ventured into new territory!

-It might help to be a little more careful in the beginning.
+Maybe it’s helpful to be a little more careful at first.
 So that you will also see and recognize the smallest signals.

-In the end everyone learns to ride a bike, eventually you learn to listen to yourself better!!
+In the end, everyone learns to ride a bike, eventually you will learn to listen to yourself better and better.